-Lakewood Village sits in the northeast part of Long Beach, surrounded on the north, west and east sides by the city of Lakewood.
-The boundaries are Del Amo on the north, Carson on the south, Lakewood Boulevard on the West and Bellflower Boulevard on the east.
+Lakewood Village. or The Village, sits in the northeast part of Long Beach.
+A common misconception is that this neighborhood is located in Lakewood because of its name.
+However, it is simply surrounded on the north, west, and east sides by the city of Lakewood.
+The boundaries are Del Amo on the north, Carson on the south, Lakewood Boulevard on the West, and Bellflower Boulevard on the east.

 Schools in Lakewood Village

 One thing that draws people to the neighborhood is the schools.
 Award-winning Mark Twain Elementary School lies at the corner of Centralia and Clark, with Bancroft Middle School just across the street.
-Lakewood High School lies just east of the neighborhood and Long Beach City College‘s Liberal Arts campus sits on the southern end of the neighborhood.
+Lakewood High School lies just east of the neighborhood.
+Finally, Lakewood Village even has its own community college!
+Long Beach City College‘s Liberal Arts campus sits on the southern end of the neighborhood.
 Additionally, several local churches have elementary schools.

 Recreation in Lakewood Village

 Lakewood Village has great access to parks.
 Pan American Park is on Centralia between Clark and Bellflower.
-It’s a city park with a gym, picnic areas & a playground, plus lighted outdoor sports fields & courts.
-And just south of the neighborhood is Heartwell Park, which has a fishing pond, bike/skate path, fitness course, picnic areas, a library and more.
+It’s a city park with a gym, picnic areas, and a playground, plus lighted outdoor sports fields and courts.
+Just south of the neighborhood is Heartwell Park.
+This popular spot has a fishing pond, bike/skate path, fitness course, picnic areas, a library, and more.

 Shopping and Restaurants in Lakewood Village